 When you are stuck in between, wait on the Lord, and you will see.

 Take a moment and let that all sink in.

-We have heard of your love, O God; we have seen examples of love, O God.
-And now, we think about/we meditate on your unfailing love, your covenant hesed, love that you have poured out on your children.
+We have heard of your love, O God; we have seen examples of your love, O God.
+And now, we think about/we meditate on your unfailing love, your covenant hesed love that you have poured out on your children.

 Because I have heard of and seen God’s unfailing love, I will praise Him for the rest of my days.
 But I will also speak of His love and faithfulness.
 Just like His disciples, they heard Him speak, they saw the miracles and His sacrifice of love.